idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/index.md

   data to faces.
 A summary of limiter options can be found in [Limiters/index.md]

-For an itroductory slideshow on the implementation of the Finite Volume Navier Stokes solvers in MOOSE click [here](slides/index.md)
+For an introductory slideshow on the use of the Navier Stokes Finite Volume solvers in MOOSE, we refer the visitor to the [Navier Stokes Workshop Slides](slides/index.md optional=True).

 !syntax complete groups=NavierStokesApp